moruku36/travel-gpt/README.md

 - Real-time information: Provides real-time information on local weather, traffic information, events, etc.
 - Multilingual support: Supports multiple languages ​​and enables communication in the user's native language.

-Travel planner: An application that creates travel plans tailored to the user's preferences and budget using ChatGPT's language model and code generation model.
+Co-Voyageur: An application that creates travel plans tailored to the user's preferences and budget using ChatGPT's language model and code generation model.
 Use the Mapbox GL js library to display maps, routes, tourist spots, etc. at the destination and provide a realistic experience with 3D or globe views.
 For example, if a user enters "Tell me recommended tourist spots in Thailand," you can get the following answer from ChatGPT and their respective location information:

 1. Grand Palace and Emerald Temple in Bangkok: Beautiful buildings where you can feel the history and culture of Thailand.
 2. Ayutthaya Historical Park: The ancient capital of Thailand with historical ruins scattered throughout.